 So, what is an author to do?
 First of all, write what you want to write.
 Be true to yourself, and, as Stephen King says, never censor yourself.
 Use real words.
 The thoughts are yours.
 Don't pollute them according to what other people think.

-Zack Kullis and I have a collection of extreme horror coming up soon: Club Blaze.
+Zack Kullis and I have a collection of extreme horror out now: Club Blaze.
 I believe there are tales in this tome that will piss off many people.
 But, it's our book and we wrote it as we wanted to.
 No holds barred; no punches held back.
 Many, people, I'm sure, will love it.
 Others, not so much.
 Does it matter?
 No. There's a lot of shit going on in the world.
 Evil stuff.
 We write about that.
 That's our job.
 To write in any other way would tell the world we're fakes, writing to the ever changing climate of social justice.

 Probably some time next year, I will be writing some hard-boiled detective stories.
 I love the genre.
 Always have.
 Which way I go, as far as the language is concerned, depends upon the time frame I put it in.
 I remember many of the areas of New York City which Spillane wrote about.
 I was born in the forties and remember the street language in the fifties and early sixties.
 Obviously, going along with what I wrote above, my wording would have to be true to those times, if that's my choice of setting and time.
 I might decide on post-Vietnam days in Oregon and Colorado.
 Those were entirely different times.
 I lived those days and remember them well.
 All of them.
 That comes with life experience.
 And since I never forget anything and hold a grudge forever, I will be certain to vent a lot.
 I'm entitled.
 It's my book.